bobmonsour/faustotasca/src/pages/los-angeles.md

 ## Los Angeles, California

-### Citizen's National Trust & Savings

-In 1920&#8211;1921, Fausto worked on the important commission to decorate the interior of the Citizen’s National Trust and Savings at 736 Hill Street in Los Angeles.
+<span>Citizen's National Trust & Savings </span>In 1920&#8211;1921, Fausto received the important commission to decorate most of the interior of the Citizen’s National Trust and Savings at 736 Hill Street in Los Angeles.
 Another local artist, <a href="https://collections.lacma.org/node/166797" target="_blank">Hernando Gonzallo Villa</a>, also worked on this project.
-Villa painted a mural for the west wall of the bank.
+Villa contribution was a lovely mural for the west wall of the bank.

 {{ imageSingle(
 'los-angeles/KopekInterior.jpg',
-'Bank Interior')
-}}
+'Bank Interior<br>Kopek Photography, 1920<br>Archive of the Tasca Estate') }}

 Fausto’s design for the bank interior was based on a history of the west written by O.E.
 Monnette, <a href="https://www.google.com/books/edition/California_Chronology/gBs1AQAAMAAJ?hl=en&gbpv=1" target="_blank">California Chronology</a>.
 This commission included a series of thirteen narrative murals and two large ceiling medallions, “Allegory of Industry” and “Triumph of California.”

 {{ imagePair(
 'los-angeles/Industry_CeilingBW.jpg',
-'Allegory of Industry - black & white', 'los-angeles/IndustrycroppedColor.jpg',
-'Allegory of Industry - color')
+'Allegory of Industry<br>As installed at Citizen\'s Trust, 1920<br>Photographer unknown<br>Collection of the Tasca Estate',
+'los-angeles/IndustrycroppedColor.jpg',
+'Allegory of Industry<br>As installed at Citizen\'s Trust, 1920<br>Photograph, Sandra Tasca, 2021<br>Collection of the Tasca Estate')
 }}

 {{ imageSingle(
 'los-angeles/California.jpg',
-'NEED CAPTION')
+'The Triumph of California<br>As installed at Citizen\'s Trust, 1920<br>Photographer unknown<br>Collection of the Tasca Estate')
 }}

 All the paintings for this commission were created on canvas and attached to the walls of the bank interior using special glue.
 The narrative murals follow the story of California history, and include Drake’s Landing, Spanish settlers, a Prospector, Cowboys, as well as a California Indian scout.
 Fausto carefully researched the appearance of each of his subjects, and did his best to portray each with respect and realism.

 {{ imageSingle(
 'los-angeles/Prospector.jpg',
-'NEED CAPTION')
+'Prospector<br>As installed at Citizen\'s Trust, 1920<br>Photographer unknown<br>Collection of the Tasca Estate')
 }}

 {{ imageSingle(
 'los-angeles/SpanishCouple.jpg',
-'NEED CAPTION')
+'Spanish Settlers<br>As installed at Citizen\'s Trust, 1920<br>Photographer unknown<br>Collection of the Tasca Estate')
 }}

 In the mid-1970’s this extraordinary bank was demolished to make way for a parking lot.
 By chance, an art lover knew of Fausto’s method of applying his painting to the walls, stepped in to rescue the paintings.
 All the works were kept in storage until 2018, when a descendent of the developer who razed the bank contacted the painter’s granddaughter.
 The two families negotiated, and the paintings were recovered by the Tasca family.
 The Tasca family is now negotiating with museums in California to restore and display these beautiful works.

-### Farmers and Merchants Bank
+<span>Farmers and Merchants Bank </span>Although the Redondo Beach branch of the Farmers and Merchants Bank still stands at the location indicated by 1915 photographs, the bank building no longer exists.
+Photographs of the current Farmers and Merchants Bank located at 1333 Pacific Coast Highway is slick and modern, and give no indication of the bank’s origins or history.
+Sadly, the mural by Fausto Tasca has also disappeared.

+[NEED THIS IMAGE]
 Los Angeles Times full page, 1922.

-Caption “The Discovery of Our Great California, a mural painting by Fausto Tasca, to adorn walls of Farmers and Merchants National Bank, Redondo Beach
+Caption: "The Discovery of Our Great California," a mural painting by Fausto Tasca, to adorn walls of Farmers and Merchants National Bank, Redondo Beach

 {{ imageSingle(
 'los-angeles/Mural.jpg',
-'Mural')
+'The Discovery of Our Great California')
 }}

 {{ imageSingle(